cacutler/math2050/README.md

 # Course Learning Outcomes
 At the successful conclusion of this course, students will be able to:
 - Interpret, summarize, and graph practical data sets using statistical programming.
-- Conduct appropriate statistical analysis of practical data set using statistical programming.
+- Conduct appropriate statistical analysis of practical data sets using statistical programming.
-- Interpret and understand the results of statistical analyses from statistical program.
+- Interpret and understand the results of statistical analyses from statistical programs.
-- Develop conclusions and decisions based on the statistical analysis results.
+- Develop conclusions and decisions based on statistical analysis results.